Students Connect to Brandeis History and More with Archives and Special Collections

 Outside of the classroom, interest in ASC online workshops has also grown since last summer.
 Seelig said that faculty, students, staff and alumni have signed up for a variety of workshops on topics such as an introduction to archives research, in-depth archival research, teaching with archival resources, and Brandeis University history.
 In addition, ASC is collaborating with the Athletics and Alumni departments to host virtual events and engage with Brandeis graduates.

-“It’s a joy to see students interacting with materials,” she said.For general questions, email Archives and Special Collections at firstname.lastname@example.org.
+“It’s a joy to see students interacting with materials again,” she said.For general questions, email Archives and Special Collections at firstname.lastname@example.org.